 GES: There is no common GES definition for D6.

-BG: Ta GES for D6 is defined as follows: "The impacts of human activities do not cause significant damage to the physical substrate and biogenic structures on the seabed and deterioration of associated biological communities.
-Special habitat designated as endangered or vulnerable at the national level or by European legislation (the Habitats Directive), are effectively conserved by appropriate national and regional mechanisms."
+BG: There are a number of GES definitions for D6 revised/new defined in 2016.

 RO: There is no GES definition for D6.

 Targets: There are no agreed common environmental targets for D6 according to the conceptual use of targets as expressed in the Common Understanding document (i.e. as "operational tools", such as necessary levels of reduction in each pressure at its sources).